 You cannot take a Foreign Tax Credit based on any of the following taxes:

 1. Taxes paid to a foreign country that you do not legally owe, including amounts eligible for refund by the foreign country.
 If you do not exercise your available remedies to reduce the amount of foreign tax to what you legally owe, a credit for the excess amount is not allowed.

 2. Taxes imposed by and paid to certain foreign countries.
-These countries are those designated by the secretary of State as countries with which the United States does not have diplomatic relations, or countries whose governments are not recognized by the U.S. Publication 514 contains a list of these countries.
-You can find this list on page 8 of the 2014 instructions.
+These countries are those designated by the Secretary of State as countries with which the United States does not have diplomatic relations, or countries whose governments are not recognized by the U.S. Publication 514 contains a list of these countries.
+You can find this list on page 8 of the 2015 instructions.

 3. Foreign taxes withheld on a dividend from a corporation, if you have not held the stock for at least 16 days within the 31-day period that begins 15 days before the ex-dividend date OR the dividends are for a period or periods totaling more than 366 days on preferred stock you held for less than 46 days during the 91-day period that begins 45 days before the ex-dividend date.
 This required holding period is greater for preferred-stock dividends attributable to periods totaling more than 366 days.
 See section 901 (k)(3) or Publication 514.

 4. Foreign taxes withheld on a dividend to the extent that you have to make related payments on positions in similar or related property.